Crotona Park: Notable events

 From 1996 to 2012, the park hosted the EmblemHealth Bronx Open, an International Tennis Federation women's tennis tournament with a $100,000 purse which featured players in the top 100, who used the tournament as a "tune-up" for the US Open which begins the following week.
 The Bronx Open also hosted the United States Tennis Association's National Junior Doubles championship for boys and girls age 14–16, an event which continued after the demise of the ITF event.
 Proceeds from the tournament benefited New York Junior Tennis and Learning.
 The Bronx Open was revived in 2019 as a WTA International tournament, held at the park and hosted by New York Junior Tennis and Learning.

+On May 23, 2024, Donald Trump held a rally in Crotona Park for his 2024 U.S. presidential campaign.

 In popular culture

 Crotona Park is depicted in Abraham A. Manievich's "Autumn, Crotona Park, Bronx" (c.
 1922–1925), owned by the National Art Museum of Ukraine, and was also referenced in Clifford Odets's play Waiting for Lefty (1935).
-Additionally, the jazz flutist Dave Valentin, a South Bronx native, named the first track of his 1983 release Flute Juice after the park.